numba/numba/docs/source/developer/contributing.rst

 - ``--werror``: Compiles Numba's CPython extensions with the ``-Werror`` flag.
 - ``--wall``: Compiles Numba's CPython extensions with the ``-Wall`` flag.

-Note that Numba's CI and the conda recipe for Linux and macOS build with the ``--werror`` and ``--wall`` flags, so any contributions that change the CPython extensions should be tested with these flags too.
+Note that Numba's CI and the conda recipe for Linux build with the ``--werror`` and ``--wall`` flags, so any contributions that change the CPython extensions should be tested with these flags too.

 Running tests
 '''''''''''''